Fun Facts About Iceland

 Interesting Iceland facts #2

 Iceland has one of the most beautiful nature in the world

-It’s very easy to find a travel guide to Iceland in the internet.
-No wonder why: this country is considered as one of the most beautiful in the world.
+It’s very easy to find a travel guide to Iceland on the internet.
+No wonder why: this country is considered one of the most beautiful in the world.
 It’s called the land of ice and fire.
 With so many points of interest in Iceland, the scenery is absolutely breathtaking.

 You already know about the ice, so let’s talk about the fire!
 Iceland has many volcanos: Grímsvötn is the most active of them.
 The other result of the heat inside the earth are the hot springs.
-The most famous geothermal spa (and also the most often visited place in Iceland) is a Blue Lagoon.
+The most famous geothermal spa (and also the most often visited points of interest in Iceland) is a Blue Lagoon.

-What’s interesting, there are almost no forests in Iceland!
+What’s interesting about Iceland country, there are almost no forests over there!

 The most beautiful natural phenomenon that you can see in this country is Aurora Borealis (Northern Lights).
-It can be seen on the sky for almost 75% time of the year!
+It can be seen in the sky for almost 75% time of the year!